SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_servo_pca9685/README.md

 - Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- SDK Extension must be enabled for the project to install the "PCA9685 - Servo Click (Mikroe)" component.
+- **Third Party Hardware Drivers** extension must be enabled for the project to install the "PCA9685 - Servo Click (Mikroe)" component.
 Selecting this component will also include the "I2CSPM" component with instance "mikroe".

 ## How It Works ##